Everybody Dance Now

 Go move your beautiful booty and feel good about it!

-For more Qoya resources, check out Rochelle’s free movement videos as well as her book, Qoya: A Compass for Navigating an Embodied Life that is Wise, Wild and Free.
-You can follow her on Instagram @rochelleschieck and @qoya.love
+For more Qoya resources, check out Rochelle’s free movement videos as well as her book, Qoya:

+Feel free to follow her @rochelleschieck .
 Interested in other inspiring, bad-ass dance mavens?
 Instagram has got what you need!
 Here are a few of my current faves: For a unique, intuitive dance practice go to @personalpractice; to reclaim your sexy, sultry self watch @susanafrioni, and if you’re looking for some body affirming fun, there’s the always amazing @donthatetheshake.